 As part of our origination and due diligence process, we incorporate the consideration of principal adverse impacts of investment decisions on sustainability factors.
-We endeavour to exclude investments that have a material negative effect on sustainability - from communities to effects on biodiversity.
+We endeavour to exclude investments that have a material negative effect on sustainability.

 RiverRock actively seeks out investments with the potential to make positive impacts on poverty, the environment and society.
 RiverRock's in-house ESG rating framework estimates the positive impacts and applies a Sustainable Opportunity Rating to each potential investment.